Sky's the Limit STEM camp participants walking through a prairie and climbing over large rocks

 Many of the camp activities will involve implementing the atmosphere (air), hydrosphere (water), biosphere (life), and pedosphere (soil) protocols from NASA’s Global Learning and Observations to Benefit the Environment (GLOBE) environmental education and citizen science program.

-GLOBE is an international program with participants from over 36,000 students worldwide from 122 countries.
+GLOBE is an international program with participants from over 42,000 schools worldwide from 127 countries.
 GLOBE connects students, teachers, and scientists to better understand, sustain, and improve the environment, encouraging investigators to think globally while acting locally.
-Through GLOBE data collection and analysis, a deeper understanding of Earth’s system is reached as students participate in active learning to advance their skills in critical thinking, the scientific process, data analysis, and big picture thinking.
+Through GLOBE data collection and analysis, a deeper understanding of Earth’s system is reached as students participate in active learning to advance their skills in critical thinking, the scientific process, data analysis, and big-picture thinking.

 What should students bring?